haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 Open the command line in the directory `C:\flasing`.

-(If you don't know-how, look [here](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu))
+(If you don't know how, look [here](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu))

-On the command line write the following command:
+In the command line write the following command:

 ```bash
   esptool.exe -vv -cb 115200 -cp COM6 -ca 0x00000 -bz 1M -bm dout -cf tasmota.bin